elmiven/md-chsh/readme.md

 The path of the link will be relative to the current file.
 Links starting with / will be relative to the repository root.
 You can use all relative link operands, such as ./ and ../.

-(i) Relative links are easier for users who clone your repository.
-Absolute links may not work in clones of your repository - we recommend using relative links to refer to other files within your repository.
+>:warning: Relative links are easier for users who clone your repository.
+Absolute links may not work in clones of your repository - we recommend using >relative links to refer to other files within your repository.

 >(i)